Lt. Scott Meehan, 4th PSYOPS Group (Desert Storm)

 As coalition forces prepared for offensive operations, Major Thomas Gerblick, the lead offensive planner for Lieutenant General Walter Boomer of I Marine Expeditionary Force (I MEF), recognized the need for dedicated Psychological Operations (PSYOP) support alongside ground combat units.
 He requested PSYOP assets from the 4th Psychological Operations Group.
 He formed 26 loudspeaker teams consisting of 46 Army PSYOP soldiers, 27 U.S. Marines, and several Kuwaiti linguists.
 They delivered surrender appeals, instructions, and strategic messaging directly to Iraqi forces.

 These teams were deployed forward with ground combat elements in the Saudi desert near the Kuwait border, where I MEF was staging for the liberation of Kuwait.
 Lt.
-Meehan was among the Army personnel reassigned to this forward position.
+Scott Meehan was among the Army personnel reassigned to this forward position.
 In addition to supporting psychological operations efforts, he played a role in intelligence collection by questioning captured enemy prisoners of war.
+He and his team also interrogated early defectors to gather intelligence and assess the morale of Iraqi forces prior to the advance into Kuwait.
+These interviews revealed that the coalition air campaign had produced a substantial psychological impact on Iraqi troops, significantly degrading their confidence and willingness to fight.
+The team relayed this assessment to higher headquarters, reporting that only light resistance was anticipated once ground operations began.

 Sources: